typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     sub f_i by f i;

-Classes can't be used as the target or the replacement in this rule type.
+Classes can’t be used as the target or the replacement in this rule type.

 ### Replace One From Many